amvtek/SqlMake/docs/workflow.rst

 To add dependencies to a resource file you add **DEPS** instructions at the top of the file.
 Each **DEPS** instruction provides a comma separated list of relative paths to resource files or folder in your project.
-If you are using folder dependency, SqlMake will automatically assumes that all the resources it contains are dependencies of the file that defines it.
+If you are using folder dependency, SqlMake will automatically assumes that all the resources the folder contains are dependencies of the file that defines it.

 Dependencies example